 - In my Instagram Stories and the recipe below, I skip the crumb coat and just frost the cake directly.
 That’s because not only is this frosting such a dream to work with, but I froze the cake overnight, too.
 Freezing the cake helps prevent crumbs from leeching into the frosting.
 If I were making a more elaborate frosting design, I wouldn’t recommend skipping the crumb coat, but because this frosting design (I dub it “rustic swirls” in the book) is so chill and easygoing, you can go ahead and skip crumb coating the cake!
 If you really have no idea what I’m taking about, head on over to Instagram Stories where I do a full demo of how to frost the cake.

 - Special Equipment: a food processor

 For the Peanut Butter Brown Sugar Cake

-- 2 cups tightly packed 15 ounces dark brown sugar
+- 2 cups tightly packed (15 ounces or 425 grams) light OR dark brown sugar

 - 1 ½ teaspoons baking powder